 Discover The Best At Home Hair Colour With Garnier

 What does ammonia do in hair dye and is it bad for hair?
-Let Garnier explain what ammonia does and why their ammonia-free hair colour is a better option.
+Let Garnier explain what ammonia does and why their ammonia-free hair colour is a good option.

 Say ‘No’ To Ammonia

 It’s not difficult to say ‘no’ to something that is not particularly pleasant; it’s not like we’re saying no to chocolate or soap operas - we’re simply encouraging you to make a choice.
 Colour your hair with ammonia-free products, or don’t; the choice is yours.
-But, let’s give you the low-down on ammonia and why non-ammonia-based hair colours are the best at home hair colour (so you can make an informed decision).
+But, let’s give you the low-down on ammonia (so you can make an informed decision).

 What is ammonia?

-Good question; it’s a powerful chemical - very powerful and not something to take lightly.
+Good question; it’s a powerful chemical.
 For many, many years ammonia has been included, as a matter of course, in hair dyes.

 Why is that?

 Because ammonia changes your hair’s Ph levels (it’s levels of acidity).
 You remember those litmus tests you used to do at school in the chemistry lab?
 The ones where you would dip a piece of litmus paper in a liquid and see whether it goes red or pink?
 Well, that was all about establishing whether a substance was acidic or alkaline.
 Human hair is naturally acidic and scientists working in the beauty industry long ago discovered that an alkaline chemical would open up the hair cuticle to allow dye to be absorbed, causing the colour of hair to change.
-Ammonia, a well-known and commonly available alkaline solution seemed like the obvious choice at the time; it was relatively cheap, and it worked.
+Ammonia is a well-known and commonly available alkaline solution.

 But with ammonia-free hair colour, how is colour absorbed?

 Good question; it’s true that getting a dye to take to your hair can be difficult without an alkaline ‘agent’ to help.
 But not if you know how.
-Garnier’s chemists have spent years in the lab perfecting ammonia-free hair colour, such as the Garnier Olia range, which use natural oils to secrete colour deep into the shaft of the hair.
+Garnier’s chemists have spent years in the lab perfecting ammonia-free hair colour, such as the Garnier Olia best at home permanent hair dye range, which use natural oils to secrete colour deep into the shaft of the hair.
 It’s clever stuff because those natural oils are far more hair-friendly (and everyone knows that happier hair looks and feels a lot smoother and silkier than ammonia-damaged hair).

 Ammonia can be irritating.
 Have you ever coloured your hair and found you can’t stop scratching your scalp afterwards?
 That’s probably because you’ve used a dye with ammonia, which is irritating your skin.
 It’s quite common to have a mild reaction.
-For some people, ammonia can sting the eyes or even cause breathing problems and while horror stories of dramatic allergic reactions are rare, why take the risk?
-Choose no-ammonia.
+Olia gives you optimal scalp comfort.
+No ammonia also means no harsh smells and has a pleasant scent.

 Don’t hair salons use ammonia-based dyes?